 U.S. Pat.
-No. 4,343,680 discloses enhancing the oleophilic-hydrophobic properties of wood pulp by heating and fluffing.
+No. 4,670,156 discloses the use of fibrous cellulosic material, e.g. sulphite reject, which is subjected to forced heating to enhance hydrophobic and oleophilic properties.

 Some of the limitations of the examples mentioned above include prohibitive cost; ineffectiveness in extreme environmental conditions; tackiness of the material after it is saturated with oil; retention of oil in the absorbent until the absorbent is removed from the water; and ineffective or temporary hydrophobic characteristics.